-The fine folks I work with at Open LMS would probably be bummed if I didn’t mention we’re hosting an H5P Creator Course that begins on October 26th.
-This five-week course covers how to create and use several different H5P types, recurring weekly webinars, and ongoing access to course instructors who are experts in using H5P.
-The time commitment is approximately 2-4 hours each week.
-Seats are $249 each.
-You can register for the H5P Creator Course on our storefront.
+The fine folks I work with at Open LMS would probably be bummed if I didn’t mention we host an H5P Creator Course on the Open LMS Academy site.
+This six-week course covers how to create and use several different H5P types, recurring weekly webinars, and ongoing access to course instructors who are experts in using H5P.
+The time commitment is approximately 1-2 hours each week.

 Types to Avoid